Get a library card!

 and complete the form.

-The online form will provide a temporary card number that’s valid for 30 days.
+The online form will provide a temporary card number that’s valid for six months.
 The temporary card gives immediate access to Sno-Isle Libraries online databases and allows users to place holds on library materials.
-Temporary cardholders can return to any Sno-Isle Libraries community library with acceptable identification within 30 days to receive a regular library card.
+Temporary cardholders can return to any Sno-Isle Libraries community library with acceptable identification within six months to receive a regular library card.

 You and your dependents are eligible for a Sno-Isle Libraries card if: